RCMI Research Center for Health Disparities Research (RCHDR)

 Cardiometabolic Outcomes and Psychosocial Events (COPE)

-Anger and hostility are coping methods that AA males often employ in dealing with racist and unjust experiences while social support is often employed by women.
-Increased stress may result in physiological responses which in turn can lead to increased renal disease.
+Anger and hostility are coping methods that African American (AA) males often employ in dealing with racist and unjust experiences, while social support is often employed by women.
+Increased stress may result in physiological responses that in turn can lead to increased renal disease.

 Cancer Disparities and Metabolic Status